Are you looking for a simple, step-by-step guide that will teach you everything you should know to safely canning food in your own kitchen?

-I hear you.
-And that's why I created a course where I cut through the fluff and get right to it, showing you the simplest method of canning food
+In this course, I cut through the fluff and get right to it, showing you the simplest method of canning food, using the most recent, tested and approved techniques and recipes.

 You're probably wondering what you'll learn from my waterbath canning course, aren't you?
 Here's what you'll discover (mostly via video lessons)!

-So I take time to walk you through government tested and approved techniques and teach you where to find safe recipes as well.
+In my course, I'll walk you through government tested and approved techniques.
+I'll also teach you where to find safe recipes as well.

 - Pickled Vegetables (cucumbers, beans, beets, etc)